Apply now Make an enquiry

 • Progression and Career Opportunities

-On successful completion of all elements of their study programme students can be interviewed for the Level 2 Plumbing qualification.
+On successful completion of all elements of their study programme students can be interviewed for the Level 2 Plumbing qualification, to progress to level 2 plumbing you will also require a grade 4 in maths and English.

 • Entry Requirements for new students